kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/pipeline-investigations/performance-test-single-pipeline.md

 ## Execution

-1. Port-forward grafana and load dedicated dashboard [assets/metric-gateway-grafana-dashboard.json](../assets/metric-gateway-grafana-dashboard.json)
+1. Port forward Grafana and a load dedicated dashboard [assets/metric-gateway-grafana-dashboard.json](../assets/metric-gateway-grafana-dashboard.json).
-2. Pause reconciliations for metric pipelines
+2. Pause reconciliations for metric pipelines.
-3. Set values for OTEL configuration in the metric gateway ConfigMap
+3. Set values for OTEL configuration in the metric gateway ConfigMap.
-4. Restart the metric gateway Deployment
+4. Restart the metric gateway Deployment.
 5. Start the metric-gen tool with the desired number of replicas:

     ```bash